Injury Attorneys | Restoring LivesTM

 Construction accidents involving pedestrians are not uncommon.
-A pedestrian can sustain injuries from falling objects, debris on sidewalks, collapses, explosions, fires and hazardous substances.
-The Occupational Safety & Health Administration strictly requires contractors, employers and construction workers to abide by certain safety and health regulations and be fully trained in the recognition, avoidance and prevention of unsafe conditions at the work site.
-If these regulations and standards are followed and practiced correctly, it will keep the construction site and workers safer from dangerous conditions, including pedestrians as well.
+A pedestrian can sustain injuries from falling objects, debris on sidewalks, collapses, explosions, fires, and hazardous substances.
+The Occupational Safety and Health Administration strictly requires contractors, employers, and construction workers to abide by certain safety and health regulations and be fully trained in the recognition, avoidance and prevention of unsafe conditions at the work site.
+If these regulations and standards are followed and practiced correctly, it will keep the construction site, workers, and pedestrians safer from dangerous conditions.